WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/ellipses.md

 #### Ending a sentence with an ellipsis

-When a sentence ends with an ellipsis, insert a period right after the three dots of the ellipsis.
+When a sentence ends with an ellipsis, insert a period right after the three dots of the ellipsis, without any intervening space.
 This applies for ellipses both in quoted and unquoted text.

 **Examples**

+[warning] Not Recommended: The Codex is a community-created repository for WordPress ... . [/warning]
+[tip] Recommended: The Codex is a community-created repository for WordPress .... [/tip]

+[warning] Not Recommended: The WordPress Documentation handbook states "The Codex is a community-created repository for WordPress ...". [/warning]

 ### In a user interface